262life/legacy-262life.github.io/_posts/2017-01-20-twitter-jekyll-posts.md

 ---
 layout: post
 title:  "Cool tweet!"
-summary: "Cool Summary!"
+summary: "This is the first tweet from my Jekyll blog..."
-image: /assets/images/logo.png
+image: /assets/images/twitter.png

 ---